bootcampgabi/python-challenge/01-Excel/Homework/Instructions/README.md

 ### Before You Begin

 1. You will be uploading the files to your Github account.
-So you will need to create a Github repository - Excel
+So you will need to create a Github repository.
+Call it Excel-Challenge

 2. Store your excel workbooks in here and create a sharable link for submission.